-The CAE Commission, an independent certifying body of the American Society of Association Executives, is responsible for the governance of the CAE Program, and all policy and standards related to the CAE credential.
+The CAE Commission, an independent certifying body of the American Society of Association Executives, is responsible for the governance of the CAE Program and all policies and standards related to the CAE credential.
 The program is administered by ASAE staff, who implement the policies.
 This structure allows the CAE Commission to maintain integrity concerning policy matters related to credentialing.